varunn807/Machine-Learning-Exercises/README.md

 Exercise9_UnsupervisedLearning: Applied Dimenionality reduction and K-means clustering on Wisconson breast cancer dataset.

 Classification_DM: Applied PCA,LDA,t-SNE,UMAP and K-menas clustering on a Major League Baseball dataset from fangraphs.com.

+Advanced_Boosting: Applied XGBoost, LightGBM and CATBoost on diabetic dataset and visualised feature importance using SHAP values.